AdaCore/spark2014/docs/lrm/source/subprograms.rst

-Additional rules apply to the Global and Depends aspects on a dispatching subprogram, in order to ensure that the effects of dynamically calling an overridding subprogram are properly captured by the aspects of the statically denoted callee.
+Additional rules apply to the Global and Depends aspects on a dispatching subprogram, in order to ensure that the effects of dynamically calling an overriding subprogram are properly captured by the aspects of the statically denoted callee.

 .. container:: heading